TheRealGioviok/Perseus-Engine/README.md

 Contributions to Perseus are welcome!
 Whether it's bug fixes, performance improvements, or new features, feel free to fork the repository, make your changes, and submit a pull request.

+In the pull request, make sure to include the bench of the submitted version, and the SPRT result of the main vs submitted engine.
+SPRT results are not needed if the change doesn't impact the engine playing itself (e.g. correcting a string, formatting, adding comments etc...).

 ## License

 Perseus is distributed under the GNU General Public License.
 See the LICENSE file for details.